 If the marriage lasted 15-20 years, the receiving spouse could expect to get alimony for 30-40 percent of the length of the marriage.
 For marriages that lasted over 20 years, payments are typically ordered to continue for 35-50 percent the length of the marriage.
 Payments are terminated once the date in the order is reached.

 Even with formulas to calculate the amount, alimony is quite complicated in New York.
 The alimony calculator often creates undesired results for one of the parties.
 Legal representation helps the parties come to a resolution outside of a court order when possible.

 If an agreement is not reached, your lawyer can represent your case to the court.
 With more than 20 years of experience, our lawyers know how to present evidence that benefits our clients in these proceedings.

-Schedule a free consultation today and let our experience work for you.
+Schedule a confidential consultation today and let our experience work for you.